-Here are three things to keep in mind as you go through the many poses and stretches of yoga:
+Here is three things to keep in mind as you go through the many poses and stretches of yoga:

 Simple Standing Poses

-From mountain pose, place your feet hip distance apart.
+From mountain pose, place your feet hip-distance apart.
 Lift the kneecaps by tightening the thighs.
-Then, slowly lift your arms up over your head.
+Then, slowly lift your arms over your head.
 Roll your shoulders back, lifting the chest.
 Straighten your elbows wrists, and fingers, stretching your hands up towards the ceiling.
 Your palms should be facing and your arms should be parallel.
 Keep your shoulders and neck relaxed.
-Look either straight forward or slightly up.
+Look either straightforward or slightly up.
 Focus on the energy moving from your fingertips down to your feet.
 Hold for 1 minute.
 Slowly bring your arms down to your sides, exhaling.
 Repeat 2 more times.